Help Free Adam

 The majority of my time is spent right here in my cell sleeping, studying, reading or writing.
 I begin each day with a rigorous "warm-up" exercise program that I designed specifically for this confined space.
 My cell is nearly identical to your bathroom.
 There is a sink, a toilet and cabinets but in place of the bathtub/shower there are bunk beds.
 At least two men, sometimes three, have to "live" with each other in this small space AND that includes all of their personal possessions too.
 It's important to find a compatible cellmate(s) because at some point in time you're going to be confined in there together for a few days, weeks or even months when there is an institutional lock-down.

 Nearly every cell throughout the entire F.B.O.P. is the same as mine.
 There are no TV's, video games or audio systems in any of these cells.
 Some facilities, such as the one where I currently reside, do not have AC and I'm not aware of any facility that permits the purchase of a fan.
-Fortunately, I have a window in my cell that opens about 3 inches to allow some fresh air in from the outdoors... but that hasn't helped much during the recent sweltering summer heat wave.
+Fortunately, I have a window in my cell that opens about 3 inches to allow some fresh air in from the outdoors... but that doesn't help much during the sweltering summer heat wave.

 The housing unit where I currently reside holds about 150 men.
 There are seven more units identical to mine, plus the Special Housing Unit (disciplinary segregation) located within this facility.
 Each unit has 6 showers, 4 telephones, 4 microwaves, 3 email terminals, a laboring ice machine and 5 televisions that are a constant point of strife.
 (There are no volume controls on any TV so each one broadcasts it's audio on an FM signal that can be picked up on a walkman radio.)
 Waiting in line to use any one of these amenities has to be factored into your daily routine... or simply avoided altogether.
 To save some time (and health) I try to greatly limit my microwave use.
 Other men simply choose to forgo their shower(s) instead...and that part is probably worse than you can imagine.

 The F.B.O.P. now offers inmates at every federal facility nationwide a much less expensive means of (nearly) instant communication with the Corrlinks Email Messaging System.
-I'm able to purchase a block of 300 credits/minutes for the (somewhat) reasonable price of $15 dollars.
+I'm able to purchase a block of 300 credits/minutes for the price of $15 dollars.
 Those credits can then be used to write out-going messages, read in-coming messages, or print saved messages.
 This system has helped me to remain closely connected to many of my family members and friends on the outside.

 Occasionally, I still find a reason to resort to "snail mail" but even that comes with a cost.
 I can purchase a pad of paper ($1.35), a pen ($0.25) and a strip of 10 stamps ($4.40) for $6 dollars over at the commissary IF I have that much money in my account.
 There is no "credit" given at the commissary.
 Despite the F.B.O.P.'s claim that they "encourage building and maintaining strong family and community ties" those bonds exist only for those who can afford them.